Step into warmth with floor insulation

 You’ll need to abide by local building regulations when you’re installing floor insulation - if you’re hiring a professional, they should take care of this for you.
 In England or Wales, the regulations mean you’ll typically need to install at least 70mm of foam insulation, or 150mm of mineral wool.
 If in doubt, speak to your local Building Control Office or Building Standards Department.

 Heatio can help you achieve a more warm and comfortable home and cheaper energy bills.
-Join Heatio and get ready to learn more about implementing floor insulation in your home and how we can help you.
+Get your Heatio Home Energy Score today today and get ready to learn more about how we can help you make your vision of a cosier home a reality.